Fukaya Categories as Categorical Morse Homology: Adjunctions for branes

-\begin{proof} For $\dag = !, *$, the existence of the functor $\frakj_\dag$ and the fact that it is fully faithful all follow from some simple observations.
-Consider a finite collection of branes in $M_\fs$ and finite collection of $A_\oo$-compositions.
-First, observe that the symplectomorphism $\Xi_\dag$ is compatible with our perturbation framework.
-Second, observe that the relevant intersections and disks lie in a fixed compact subset of $M_\fs$ thanks to diameter bounds depending only on the compact subset.
-Thus changes to the target and branes outside of this subset are immaterial.
-In particular, we can alter the almost complex structure away from the compact set to obtain an almost complex structure extending over all of $M$ without affecting any of the calculations. \end{proof}
+The existence of the functor $\mathfrak j_\dag$ and the fact that it is fully faithful should all follow from some simple observations.
+Consider a~f\/inite collection of branes in $M_\mathfrak s$ and f\/inite collection of $A_\infty$-compositions.
+Observe that the construction $\Xi_{\mathfrak s, 0^+ \dag}$ is compatible with our perturbation framework: near inf\/inity, perturbing forward in time is compatible with applying $\Xi_{\mathfrak s, 0^+ *}$, and backward in time with $\Xi_{\mathfrak s, 0^+ !}$.
+Thus we can compare calculations before and after applying $\Xi_{\mathfrak s, 0^+ \dag}$ by collectively using the appropriate direction of perturbation.
+Next, observe that the relevant intersections and disks in all calculations are constrained to a~compact subset $K\subset M_\mathfrak s$ thanks to diameter bounds depending only on a~smaller compact set.
+Thus changes to the target and branes outside of $K\subset M_\mathfrak s$ are immaterial.
+In particular, since the construction $\Xi_{\mathfrak s, 0^+ \dag}$ takes place outside of $M_{\mathfrak s, \eta}$, for suf\/f\/iciently small $\eta$, it has no ef\/fect on any calculations.
+Thus the extension of branes given by $\Xi_{\mathfrak s, 0^+ \dag}$ should be a~fully faithful embedding.